Chronic Kidney Disease Medication

 Darbepoetin (Aranesp)

-Darbepoetin is an erythropoiesis-stimulating protein closely related to erythropoietin, a primary growth factor produced in kidney that stimulates development of erythroid progenitor cells.
+Darbepoetin is an erythropoiesis-stimulating protein closely related to erythropoietin, a primary growth factor produced in the kidney that stimulates the development of erythroid progenitor cells.
 Its mechanism of action is similar to that of endogenous erythropoietin, which interacts with stem cells to increase red cell production.

 Darbepoetin contains 5 N-linked oligosaccharide chains, whereas epoetin alfa contains 3 such chains.
-Darbepoetin has longer a half-life than epoetin alfa, and may be administered weekly or biweekly.
+Darbepoetin has a longer half-life than epoetin alfa and may be administered weekly or biweekly.

-Iron Salts
+Iron Products

 Class Summary